ftc0102/ftc0102/README.md

-### hello! 👋
+### Hello! 👋

-my name is Emily! pronouns are she/her.
-I'm a transgender designer/artist who focuses on having a large, varied skillset!
+My name is Emily!
+My pronouns are she/her.
+I'm a webdev with an interest in making games/art.